 On April 1, 2022, the Company acquired a 78% interest in Harbor Point Parcel 4, a real estate venture with Beatty Development Group, for purposes of developing a mixed-use project, which is planned to include multifamily units, retail space, and a parking garage.
 The Company holds an option to increase its ownership to 90%.
-The Company is a noncontrolling partner in the real estate venture and will serve as the project's general contractor.
-During the year ended December 31, 2022, the Company invested \$32.4 million in Harbor Point Parcel 4.
-The Company has a current estimated total equity commitment of \$102.6 million relating to this project.
-As of December 31, 2022, the carrying value of the Company's investment in Harbor Point Parcel 4 was \$32.2 million.
-As of December 31, 2022, the carrying value of this investment excludes \$0.2 million of intra-entity profits.
-For the year ended December 31, 2022, Harbor Point Parcel 4 had no operating activity, and therefore the Company received no allocated income.
+The Company is a noncontrolling partner in the real estate venture and serves as the project's general contractor.
+During the year ended December 31, 2023, the Company invested \$69.1 million in Harbor Point Parcel 4.
+The Company has a current estimated total equity commitment of \$113.3 million relating to this project.
+As of December 31, 2023 and 2022, the carrying value of the Company's investment in Harbor Point Parcel 4 was \$101.3 million and \$32.2 million, respectively, which excludes \$0.8 million and \$0.2 million, respectively, of intra-entity profits.
+For the years ended December 31, 2023 and 2022, Harbor Point Parcel 4 had no operating activity, and therefore the Company received no allocated income.